bertrandchenal/menger/README.md

-# Lattice
+# Menger

-Lattice is an ORM-like, ISC-licensed statistics storage.
+Menger is an ORM-like, ISC-licensed statistics storage.

-Lattice is designed to receive a flow of data as input and provide live statistics.
+Menger is designed to receive a flow of data as input and provide live statistics.
 It works by pre-computing statistics for each combination of possible query.
 So when a record like the following is
 added: